What Is a technology roadmap?

 What is a technology roadmap?

 A technology roadmap is a display, document, or diagram that illustrates the technology adoption plan at a given organization.
-Technology roadmaps are created to help business leaders plan and strategize which, when, and why certain technologies will be onboarded while avoiding expensive mistakes and even plan for technologies becoming obsolete.
+Technology roadmaps help business leaders plan and strategize when and why they will onboard certain technologies while avoiding expensive mistakes.
+Roadmaps can also plan for technologies becoming obsolete.

 An effective technology roadmap should also outline a strategy to reach short- and long-term digital transformation goals, if applicable.